Greek finance minister says euro will collapse if Greece exits

 Varoufakis said his government would propose a “new deal” for Europe like the one enacted in the United States in the 1930s.
 This would involve the European Investment Bank investing ten times as much as it has so far, Varoufakis said.

-If Europe continues to pursue counterproductive austerity policies the only people who will benefit will be “those who hate European democracy,” he said, citing the Golden Dawn party in Greece, the National Front in France and the United Kingdom Independence Party in Britain.
+If Europe continues to pursue counterproductive austerity policies the only people who will benefit will be “those who hate European democracy,” he said, citing the Golden Dawn party in Greece, the National Front in France and the United Kingdon Independence Party in Britain. (reporting by Gavin Jones; gavin.jones@thomsonreuters.com; +390685224232; editing by Ralph Boulton)